daverosoff/c150-sage/Dailies/01-YourBioAndSchedule/YourBioAndSchedule.md

         Name:      Dr. Rosoff
         Age:       36 years old
         Hometown:  Albuquerque, New Mexico
+	What I am looking forward to about CSC-150: This semester I think my more coherent philosophy of CS teaching along with our cloud computing strategy will make for a really good course experience.
+I'm looking forward to finding out!
+	What I am not looking forward to about CSC-150: There are usually one or two people who get complacent during the first few weeks and check out of what seems like a boring, easy class.
+They don't often do so well for the rest of the semester.
         Interests: Outside of work, I spend a lot of time reading and thinking about math, computer science, and programming.
 When I'm not doing that I enjoy reading novels, cooking, music, video games, and spending time